Twitter

 Docking

-The Soviet Union started human conquest of space sending the first piloted spacecraft into orbit in 1961.
-Since then, several generations of the transport ships and orbital stations have been developed in the country.
-Much more ambitious projects of giant orbital settlements, lunar bases and expeditions to Mars have been conceived, but could not be implemented due to tremendous cost.
-Yet, along with the United States, Russia remained one of two nations in the world sending people in space in the 20th century.
+The Soviet Union pioneered human conquest of space sending the first piloted spacecraft into orbit in 1961.
+Since then, several generations of transport ships and orbital stations were developed in the country.
+Much more ambitious projects of giant orbital settlements, lunar bases and expeditions to Mars were conceived, but could not be implemented due to their tremendous cost.
+Yet, along with the United States, Russia had remained one of two nations in the world sending people in space in the 20th century.

 HISTORICAL PROJECTS

-The Martian expedition: Russian plans for the manned expedition to Mars (1960s-1990s)
+Mars mission: Russian plans for a manned expedition to the Red Planet (1960s-1990s)

 LKS: Vladimir Chelomei's alternative to Buran (1974-1983)